sdiehl/zero-to-qed/docs/src/09_effects.md

 ## Transporter Malfunction

-The transporter is perhaps the most horrifying device in science fiction.
+The [transporter](https://memory-alpha.fandom.com/wiki/Transporter) is Star Trek's matter-energy teleportation device.
+It is also perhaps the most horrifying device in science fiction.
 It disassembles you at the atomic level, transmits your pattern as information, and reassembles a copy at the destination.
 The original is destroyed.
 What arrives is a perfect duplicate with all your memories, convinced it is you.
 Philosophers call this the [teleportation problem](https://www3.nd.edu/~jspeaks/courses/2011-12/20229/handouts/8%20Personal%20identity.pdf).
 Starfleet calls it Tuesday.

 From an engineering perspective, the transporter is a pipeline of fallible operations.
 Initialize the pattern buffer.
 Scan the subject.
 Dematerialize.
 Transmit.
 Rematerialize.
 Each step can fail, and when a transporter fails, the failure modes are memorable: buffer overflows, pattern degradation, Heisenberg compensator malfunctions, or the classic "two Rikers" scenario.